Toxic waters in war-torn Ukraine: How not to phase out coal | DW | 21.12.2021

 Around the world, coal-producing countries are struggling for a "just transition" away from fossil fuels.
 But for Donbas in war-torn Ukraine, shuttered mines threaten ecological disaster.

-The Hirska coal mine, located in the city of Hirkse, Luhansk oblast.
-Ukraine's government accuses separatists of poorly managing mine closures
+Winding up the coal mining industry in the Donbas region and ensuring a 'just transition' remains a challenge

-"Before the war started, I used to water my garden with it, but now it's unusable," sighs 82-year-old pensioner Lyudmila Ivanovna Tarasova, gesturing toward the Komyshuvakha river, whose waters flow an unsettling orange.
+"Before the war started, I used to water my garden with it, but now it's unusable," said 82-year-old pensioner Lyudmila Ivanovna Tarasova, sighing as she gestured toward the Komyshuvakha River, where the flowing water is an unsettling orange.

-Tarasova lives in a little wooden house on the outskirts of Zolote in eastern Ukraine.
-The Komyshuvakha that runs close by is a tributary of the Severskiy Donets, itself the main freshwater source for the war-torn region of Donbas.
-In recent weeks, the easternmost part of Ukraine has found itself once again in the spotlight, as fears of a Russian invasion are mounting following an unprecedented build-up of troops at the border.
+Tarasova lives in a little wooden house on the outskirts of Zolote, in eastern Ukraine.
+The Komyshuvakha that runs close by is a tributary of the Severskiy Donets River, itself the main freshwater source for the war-torn region of Donbas.
+In recent weeks, the easternmost part of Ukraine has found itself once again in the spotlight, with fears of a Russian invasion mounting following an unprecedented buildup of troops at the border.

-Lyudmila Ivanovna Tarasova is a retiree and lives by the Komyshuvakha river polluted by mine water.
-She no longer uses it to water her garden
+Retiree Tarasova lives by the polluted Komyshuvakha River, and can no longer use it to water her garden

 Home to some 6.5 million inhabitants, Donbas has long been Ukraine's biggest industrial hub and a major coal producer.
 Over 200 years, an estimated 15 billion tons of the fossil fuel has been extracted from the region.

-What might initially sound like a win for the environment is becoming testament to the ecological disaster that can ensue whenmine closures are poorly managed.
+What might initially sound like a win for the environment has become a testament to the ecological disaster that can ensue when mine closures are poorly managed.

-When a mine ceases to operate, water must be constantly pumped out of the underground shafts and chambers to prevent them flooding.
-Groundwater that does enter can become contaminated with heavy metals which may then permeate underground aquifers and the surrounding soils, rendering them unusable for farming.
+When a mine ceases to operate, water must be constantly pumped out of the underground shafts and chambers to prevent them from flooding.
+Groundwater that does enter can become contaminated with heavy metals, which may then permeate underground aquifers and the surrounding soils, rendering them unusable for farming.

-The Komyshuvakha river, colored orange by highly mineralized mine water.
-Residents say they can no longer used the contaminated water
+The Komyshuvakha River has been colored orange by highly mineralized mine water, and is no longer drinkable

-"The incidence of diseases such as acute gastrointestinal infections, especially in children under four years old, is already dozens of times higher than the average in Ukraine," says hydrogeologist Evgeny Yakovlev, Senior Research Fellow at the National Academy of Sciences of Ukraine, of the situation in Donbas.
+"The incidence of diseases such as acute gastrointestinal infections, especially in children under 4 years old, is already dozens of times higher than the average in Ukraine," said hydrogeologist Evgeny Yakovlev, a senior research fellow at the National Academy of Sciences of Ukraine, of the situation in Donbas.

 In 2017, Yakovlev led the last comprehensive survey of coal mine flooding and its impact on water quality in Donbas.
-He says its findings were dire.
+Its findings were dire.
 "Ninety percent of the water sampled outside of the centralized supply system is not drinkable," he told DW.

-Yakovlev's study was the last one to be conducted on both side of the frontline and, since 2017, no data is available on environmental degradation in the territories outside of Ukrainian control.
+Yakovlev's study was the last one to be conducted on both side of the front line and, since 2017, no data has been made available on environmental degradation in the territories outside of Ukrainian control.

 However, over the past few years, the Ukrainian government has repeatedly accused the authorities of the self-proclaimed People's Republics of Donetsk and Luhansk of closing mines without the necessary environmental precautions.